Nushratsahana725/PHP_calc/README.md

-This is a calc made of php with using java I created this using HTML,CSS,JAVA its very simple to use this code.
+This calculator project made with using PHP,javascipt,HTML,CSS and it is very simple to use.